Czechs starts border checks of foreigners suspected of having coronavirus

-PRAGUE, March 9 (Reuters) - The Czech government will start border checks of arriving foreign travellers suspected of having coronavirus, Interior Minister Jan Hamacek said on Monday.
+PRAGUE (Reuters) - The Czech government will start border checks of arriving foreign travelers suspected of having coronavirus, Interior Minister Jan Hamacek said on Monday.

 The EU member country has reported 36 cases of the infection, mainly in people who had returned from Italy, and no deaths to date.